Padel Scoring System

 - Golden Ball – Punto de OroThe Golden Ball (Punto de Oro) is a sudden-death deciding point played when a game reaches deuce (40–40), with the receiving pair choosing which player will receive the serve.

-- Golden PointA Golden Point in padel refers to any single decisive point at a critical juncture of a match — most commonly the Punto de Oro at game deuce — where the outcome of the point decides the game, set, or match.
+- Golden PointA Golden Point in padel refers to any single decisive point at a critical juncture of a match.
+This means most commonly the Punto de Oro at game deuce.
+This means where the outcome of the point decides the game, set, or match.

-- Golden Point StrategyGolden Point Strategy is how a pair tactically constructs the single sudden-death point at 40–40 — who serves, who receives, what serve target and shot pattern to commit to — rather than simply knowing what the Golden Point is.
+- Golden Point StrategyGolden Point Strategy is how a pair tactically constructs the single sudden-death point at 40–40.
+This means who serves, who receives, what serve target and shot pattern to commit to.
+Instead of simply knowing what the Golden Point is.

-- Service BoxThe Service Box is the rectangular area diagonally opposite the server into which the padel serve must land — narrower than in tennis, making placement more demanding and slice/kick serves more effective.
+- Service BoxThe Service Box is the rectangular area diagonally opposite the server into which the underarm padel serve must land after one bounce.
+This means with pace blunted by the walls, placement beats power.
+This makes slice and kick serves especially effective.

 Related guides & benchmarks